 - Provide frequency analysis of major noise sources to determine effectiveness of hearing protection

-- Ensure operators are not exposed to noise levels above the Upper Exposure Action Values of 85dB(A)
+- Aid you in ensuring operators are not exposed to noise levels above the Upper Exposure Action Values of 85dB(A)

 How Often Should A Noise Survey Be Carried Out?

 Although there is no clear answer listed within regulation regarding how often a noise assessment should be carried out.
 Within the Control of Noise at Work Regulations, they state a noise risk assessment (which should include a noise survey) be reviewed if “a significant change in the work to which the workplace noise assessment relates” or “there is a reason to suspect the risk assessment is no longer valid”.